Identifiable Energy-based Representations: An Application to Estimating Heterogeneous Causal Effects: Setup

-\end{assumption} The assumption is realistic generally as observational studies often collect covariates that represent the same aspect of an individual.
+\end{assumption} This assumption is realistic generally, as observational data often includes covariates that represent the same aspect of an individual.
 For example, an individual's health status can be represented by some collection of covariates, e.g., blood pressure, temperature and some disease-specific symptoms.
 These covariates are correlated and contain overlapping information about the individual.
-The outcomes and treatment assignment are dependent on these abstract aspects, rather than the covariates directly.
-Our goal is to learn these aspects as a low-dimensional representation of the covariates.
-We can then fit a model on the low dimensional representation, to estimate the outcomes and propensity score.
-The limitation of representation learning is that the representation itself is non-smooth.
-However, if a dataset is small, imbalanced and has a large number of covariates, the CATE function is too hard to estimate theoretically.
-Instead of feeding all the covariates into an ML model, we shall give consideration to representation learning, and use cross-validation on the observed outcomes to select the optimal dimension to work with.
-More importantly, the representation can be learnt using all the samples, i.e., both the treated and control group.
-Even more so, we may have access to much more unlabelled data in electronic health records besides our study.
-This is often the case because there is a time gap between the observation of covariates and the observation of the treatment and outcomes.
+Under \Cref{assumption:dim}, both the outcome $Y$ and treatment $A$ are generated by these abstract aspects $U$.
+This hints at a potentially more sample-efficient estimation strategy: first learning these aspects as a low-dimensional representation of the covariates, then fitting $\hat{\mu}_0,\hat{\mu}_1$ (and $\hat{\pi}$) on the low dimensional representation to estimate the CATE.

+\textbf{Why CATE as an application?} The limitation of representation learning is that the representation itself is non-smooth and takes many samples to learn.
+In supervised learning on a fully labelled dataset, there is no obvious advantage of learning the representations first over learning the label directly.
+By contrast, observational datasets for CATE estimation are often imbalanced ($n_t \ll n_c$) so that the term $n_{\text{t}}^{-\frac{2\alpha_1}{2\alpha_1+d}}$ in a T-learner's expected risk is very large.
+The same problem exists for the other learners and becomes even more severe for those that split samples.
+Rather than directly using all the covariates to construct $\hat{\mu}_0,\hat{\mu}_1$ (and $\hat{\pi}$), we employ representation learning.
+In particular, because the representation can be learnt using {\it all the samples}, i.e., $n_t+n_c$ samples from both the treated and control group.
+Then by using the low dimensional representation to estimate CATEs, the learners will potentially have smaller expected errors.